A Little Lovely Company

 For Almedahls designers, the “feeling” their designs convey are of prime importance.
 This is true of both the look of their designs as well as the feel, which is why they use natural fibers of the highest quality.
 Astrid Sampe, Stefan Borselius and Claesson Koivisto Rune have all been part of various projects for Almedahls.
 They work together to create the classics of tomorrow.

-Her design is smart, fun and cool - with spot on quotes about the Swedish hipsters and their classic "Fika".
+Karin's designs are smart, fun and cool - with spot on quotes about the Swedish hipsters and their classic "Fika".

 Brita Sweden is a family run business with a strong tradition in textile production.
 The Brita Sweden brand designs and produces organic fabric, kitchen accessories, plastic runners and other interior design items.
 Brita Sweden designs timeless products in playful color combinations, made of sustainable and long-lasting materials.